 Traditional water heaters can be huge energy guzzlers because of the large storage tank of piping hot water they must maintain at all times.
-No wonder tankless or “on demand” water heaters were developed since they only heat water as you use it, making them more energy-efficient, and as an additional virtue, they take up far less space than conventional water heaters—a major plus in homes where floor space is at a premium.
+No wonder tankless or “on-demand” water heaters were developed since they only heat water as you use it.
+This design makes them more energy-efficient, and as an additional virtue, they take up far less space than conventional water heaters—a major plus in homes where floor space is at a premium.

 The best tankless gas water heater is one that will lower utility costs while providing ample hot water for your family’s needs.
 Keep reading to learn which features to look for in a tankless gas water heater and to find out why the following are some of the top picks for most homeowners.

-- RUNNER-UP: Rinnai V65eN Tankless Hot Water Heater
+- RUNNER UP: Rinnai V65iP Propane Tankless Hot Water Heater

-- PORTABLE PICK: Camplux 5L 1.32 GPM Outdoor Propane Water Heater
+- BEST PORTABLE: Camplux 5L 1.32 GPM Outdoor Propane Water Heater

-- HONORABLE MENTION: Rinnai RL Series HE+ Hot Water Heater, RL75iN
+- HONORABLE MENTION: Rinnai RU199iN Sensei High-Efficiency Water Heater

 Before You Buy a Tankless Gas Water Heater

 While a tankless gas water heater is a great option for many homeowners, if multiple family members use a lot of water at the same time—for example, two teens showering at the same time the dishwasher and clothes washer are running—a tankless water heater may have a tough time keeping up with the demand, resulting in a drop in water temperature.
 Fortunately, there are large-capacity tankless water heaters that may help remedy inconsistent temperature issues, or you may choose to install two separate tankless units in different areas of the home.
 For example, one tankless gas water heater can be installed to heat water for a kitchen and laundry room, while a second can be installed to heat water for the bathrooms.
 Because tankless water heaters are generally smaller than an average suitcase, they can often easily be tucked into a laundry room or a utility closet.